 KOSPI Closes Wednesday Down 0.91%

-The benchmark Korea Composite Stock Price Index(KOSPI) fell 18-point-95 points, or point-91 percent, on Wednesday.
-It ended the day at two-thousand-72-point-92.
+The benchmark Korea Composite Stock Price Index(KOSPI) lost 19-point-15 points, or point-91 percent, on Wednesday.
+It ended the day at two-thousand-82-point-30.

-On the foreign exchange, the local currency weakened three-point-seven won against the dollar, ending the session at one-thousand-181-point-three won.
+On the foreign exchange, the local currency weakened one won against the dollar, ending the session at one-thousand-177-point-nine won.

 Editor's Pick